• Skip to secondary menu

 Do not cause a dangerous situation by letting your dog run loose.
 Always keep it on a leash or in a fenced area.

-Carry dog poop bags with you when you are out with your dog.
+All dog-owning households should have dog poop bags that you carry with you when you are out with your dog.
 Be sure to dispose of them properly too.
 You can also use a dog pooper scooper to pick up waste in your own yard.

 Dogs are notorious for finding and eating things that are harmful to them.
 There are lots of foods, plants, and medications that are toxic to dogs.